 While players can form lobby games for any mission in Spartan Ops, players can also join others in matchmaking sessions.
 There are five playlists in matchmaking, one for each mission.
 All playlists change weekly, usually switching to a different episode.
 Some weeks have a "Best Of" group of playlists, including popular chapters.

-Episode releases for the first half of season one started on November 6, 2012 and ended on December 3, 2012.
-Episodes releases for the second half of season one, which required a separate free download, started on January 21, 2013 and ended on February 18, 2013.
+Episode releases for the first half started on November 6, 2012 and ended on December 3, 2012.
+Episodes releases for the second half, which requires a separate free download, started on January 21, 2013 and ended on February 18, 2013.

 Maps (Episodes 1-5)